top of page

 Now we have a well-defined location in time, but the note is so short that it doesn't really have a well-defined concept of frequency.
 An early statement of quantum mechanics was that position and momentum are conjugate variables, like time and frequency in the example, lending an inherent, probabilistic nature to subatomic particles.

 Now let's apply this to fusion.
 Let's imagine that our nuclei are made of paint on a canvas.
 Rather than being dots, like we would expect, they're more like streaks, and the thicker areas of the streaks are where the nucleus most probably is.
 Now we'll make the repulsive electromagnetic barrier (the Coulomb Barrier) a wall.
-If the nucleus was ball like, it would hit the wall and bounce back.
+If the nucleus was ball-like, it would hit the wall and bounce back.
 But let's say it's like our canvas streak.
 The streak comes at the wall, and we'd expect it to stop and bounce back, but what if one of those thinner areas on the end makes it through the wall.
 Maybe it's so thin, that it was just able to pass through.
 This means that the tiny piece that passed through represents a tiny probability that the nucleus passes through the repulsive Coulomb barrier and fuses.

 This example is to bring light to the reality: many nuclei that participate in fusion reactions don't have sufficient energy to do so.
 What actually happens is that due to their probabilistic nature, they are able to "tunnel" through the electromagnetic barrier, and the strong force takes over.